BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 18/05/2019
 ---
 It was a good day.
 I spent it at home, doing homework for studies and watching League of Legends.
 In the evening I went to run and ran 3km :)

+19/05/2019
+---
+Another wonderful day!
+Today, with friends we celebrated the birthday of one of our friends.
+The funniest thing is that the weather stations said it would rain, but ultimately it was a beautiful day :)

+20/05/2019
+---
+It was tough day.
+In the morning I deployed a new version of our product and it had bugs!!
+So I literally spent the whole day to fix it.
+And between that time I still had to be at the university.

+21/05/2019
+---
+Hmm...
+What can I say about today?!
+I don't know - this is very popular answer and I use it very often, too often...
+I have to be more creative and more inspiring.
+I have no idea how, but I know I have to start doing somthing into this.
+Taking first step is always difficult..😏

+22/05/2019
+---
+Continuing yesterday's thoughts..
+Storytelling is a really creative task.
+If you want to tell your story in an interesting way...
+This is a task I want to learn.👊👊

+23/05/2019
+---
+It was a great day!
+First - I solved many issues from our JIRA.
+There wasn't much code to write there, it was more like analyzing and rewriting a few lines of code.
+Then I had a good workout - my goal is to do at least 3 workouts a week and it was the second.
+And finally, in the evening I went out with my friends.
+We went on the swimming pool and had fun 👍👍

+24/05/2019
+---
+I'm siting on my chair and I don't know what to write.
+It was normal day.
+Oo!
+I know!
+Tomorrow in our church we have a conference.
+I hope there'll be some new people to meet and that God will bless that time.

+25/05/2019
+---
+Today - as I mentioned yesterday - we had a conference in our church.
+There was a lot of people.
+I met a few new people and spent time with those I already knew.
+It was a good time 😉😉